marsctx/Azure-ELK-Deployment/README.md

 ## Access Policies

-In this deployment only the Jump Box can accept connections from the Internet.
+In this deployment only the Jump Box can accept connections from the internet.
 Access to the internal network was established through SSH with public key authentication to the Jump Box from the local host.
 Internally, all servers can access one another.

 Using Network Security Groups further limited acccess to the web applications by restricting accessability to TCP network traffic from the local host IP through port 80 and the ELK UI through port 5601.